-FIRM DEVELOPS HIPPA COMPLIANCE POLICY AND TRAINING MATERIALS
+FIRM DEVELOPS HIPAA COMPLIANCE POLICY AND TRAINING MATERIALS

-The firm developed a high tech HIPPA compliance policy and training materials for one of its health case start up clients.
+The firm developed a high tech HIPAA compliance policy and training materials for one of its health case start up clients.

 Please note our office did not move from its current location.
 The Firm’s new address is 100 Spectrum Center Drive, Suite 600, Irvine, CA 92618